python/devguide/triage/labels.rst

   no need to explicitly go through old issues to remove such labels.

-- Otherwise, add the corresponding version labels and remember to update them when the latest major version is updated.
+- Otherwise, add the corresponding version labels and remember to update them when the latest feature version is released.

 See also :ref:`the branch status page <branchstatus>` for a list of active branches.